 Live example of ignorance

 Two Christian women who were working in the same organization had a fight.
 Woman #1 told woman #2, “We shall see.”
-One day while woman #2 was in her room writing, with her door closed, woman #1 suddenly appeared behind her, with the door still closed as it was.
+One day while woman #2 was in her room writing, with her door closed, woman #1 suddenly appeared behind her, with the door still closed.
 Woman #1 told woman #2, “I told you that we would see,” and left the room.

 Woman #2 reported the case to their superiors at their work place.
 The superiors after talking to them assured woman #2 that everything was okay.
 However, not long after that woman #2 was travelling in a vehicle to a funeral with other passengers when the vehicle hit a tree and only woman #2 fell out of the vehicle and died.
 None of the other passengers was even bruised.